-5. Checking for Blocked Fallopian Tubes Blocked tubes is also done which one’s doctor will diagnose it with a test known as hysterosal pingogram.
+5. Checking for Blocked Fallopian Tubes Blocked tubes are also done and one’s doctor will diagnose it with a test known as a hysterical pingogram.

-6. Tubal Ligation Reversal Tubal ligation reversal is a form of surgery to reopen, untie, or reconnect a woman’s fallopian tubes so she can become pregnant.
+6. Tubal Ligation Reversal is a form of surgery to reopen, untie, or reconnect a woman’s fallopian tubes so she can become pregnant.